Switch energy supplier in the UK — beat the July 2026 price cap rise

 How energy switching works in the UK

 Switching is mostly admin — not engineering.
-In most cases, your supply stays on throughout and your new supplier handles the handover.
+It’s free, usually takes around 5 working days, and in most cases your supply stays on throughout while your new supplier handles the handover.
 The key is choosing a tariff that fits your household, then providing accurate details so your opening bill is correct.

-- Compare tariffs: tell us your postcode and a few preferences, then review suitable tariffs and projected costs.
+1. Compare tariffs: tell us your postcode and a few preferences, then review suitable tariffs and projected costs against the £1,862 cap.

-- We arrange the switch: the new supplier contacts your current supplier and coordinates the changeover.
+3. We arrange the switch: the new supplier contacts your current supplier and coordinates the changeover — typically within about 5 working days.

 What EnergyPlus compares